Muhadin Kishev: Career

 In 1973 Kishev was admitted to the Union of Artists and during the first 20 years of his artistic career worked in the Monumental Arts completing projects in murals, mosaics, bas-relief and inlaid wood in the towns of Zheleznovodsk, Anapa, Pyatigorsk, Rostov and others.
 Among these were many State assignments from the Ministry of Health of the USSR.
 He made several professional trips to Poland, Germany, Italy, Nepal and to India.
 Between 1988-91 he was chosen to act as mentor to the young, most promising artists of the USSR in the Artists’ Residences of Goryachi Kliuch on the Black Sea and Baikal in Siberia making use of the more relaxed atmosphere during Perestroika to encourage them to paint with greater freedom; and so he founded a generation of talented artists who now exhibit their work all over the world.
 In 1993 he was admitted to the International Union of Artists and in 1994 was invited to spend four years in London at Chisenhale Studios.
 He travelled to Gambia, Senegal, Scotland, Belgium and France and in 1997 was elected member of the Association of Russian artists in London.
 During his career of more than 50 years he has taken part in some 80 group exhibitions and over 40 solo exhibitions.
 Since 1998 he has been living and working in Spain, in his Studio in Los Caños de Meca in the Province of Cadiz.

 Art

-Kishev’s life and art constitute a fusion of East and West and Spain has had a marked impact on his work.
-Kishev specialises in oil painting on canvas and monotype on paper and with a masterly use of colour and light.
-He is a prolific artist and his paintings cover a wide range of themes, which appear in a cyclical rhythm in series such as: Destines, Cosmic Space, Homeland, Voice of the Artist, Nostalgia for Nature and many others where the overriding goal is to forge the relationship between the real and the abstract.
+Kishev primarily works with oil on canvas and monotype on paper.
+His paintings are organized into several thematic series, including Destines, Cosmic Space, Homeland, Voice of the Artist, and Nostalgia for Nature.
+His work frequently addresses the relationship between realism and abstraction, incorporating cultural influences from both Eastern and Western traditions, as well as his residence in Spain.